-His idea of a winter cruise was a tropical swing to Grand Cayman and Cozumel, not snowbound ports above the Arctic Circle, places with strange names like Tromsø and Honningsvag.
+His idea of a winter cruise was a tropical swing to Grand Cayman and Cozumel, but a cruise with Hurtigruten brought snowy landscapes and a trip above the Arctic Circle.

 Those of us on the seven-day/six-night voyage from Bergen did indeed endure our share of snow and ice—onshore and ondeck—not to mention brief encounters with choppy seas.
 Admittedly, an off-season cruise to the northern tip of Europe—venturing within miles of Russia—is not everyone’s cup of (ice) tea.
 But for adventurous, well-traveled types willing to embrace winter, it’s magical.
 For me, this cruise (my 34th) was one of the best ever.
 It obviously was no ordinary cruise, but Hurtigruten is no ordinary cruise line.